36 days of type 2023

 9 & H

-But I actually wanted to elevate the 9 to a higher conceptual level, it was the last one in the entire series after all!
+But I wanted to elevate the 9 to a higher conceptual level, it was the last one in the entire series after all!

 Making endless looping video’s is always fun 🙂